Las Vegas Show

 Guests should plan to arrive 20–30 minutes before showtime to allow time for seating at Mandalay Bay’s Michael Jackson ONE Theatre.

+Because of its volume and intensity, it works best for audiences comfortable with loud music, dense visuals, and a concert-style format.
 Ticket availability and pricing can vary by date, so checking early usually gives you the best options.

 If you’re considering tickets, it’s worth checking current availability—popular dates and central seating can sell out quickly.